 Students are permitted to bring a mobile phone (and associated items such as headphones and chargers).
-All items should be switched off and always kept out of sight in bags/lockers from 8.45 (first bell) to the end of the school day, and always when inside a school building.
+All items should be switched off and kept out of sight in bags/lockers at all times from 8.45 (first bell) to the end of the school day, and at all times when inside a school building.
 They should not be seen or heard at any time within these times/places.
 Students who infringe the rules will have their phone confiscated; it will be sent to reception for safe keeping and students will be able to collect it at the end of the school day.
 For persistent offences (three times in a half term) the mobile phone will only be handed over to parents/carers in person.
+Parents/carers will be able to collect the mobile phone from reception at the end of the school day.
 There are further details in the Mobile Phone Acceptable Use Policy on the school website.